 But Neruda wasn't the only artist to fall for Valparaíso's unexpected charms.
 Poets, painters and would-be philosophers have long been drawn to Chile's most unusual city.
 Along with the ever-shifting port population of sailors, dockworkers and prostitutes, they've endowed gritty and gloriously spontaneous Valparaíso with an edgy air of 'anything goes.'
 Add to this the spectacular faded beauty of its chaotic cerros (hills), some of the best street art in Latin America, a maze of steep, sinuous streets, alleys and escaleras (stairways) piled high with crumbling mansions, and it's clear why some visitors are spending more time here than in Santiago." source: Lonely Planet introduction to Valparaiso

 The interesting and unusual Menorá de la Paz (peace menorah) as seen on the wall of the synagogue in Valparaiso.

 During our visit to Valpo we were able to enjoy the amazing avant-garde art exhibit in the plaza which were all of nudes!
 Just wait until you see my album to this posting with a large representation of the paintings.
 Consider yourself forewarned because this public art festival was VERY original and often quite startling!

 LINK TO STREET ART POSTING

 I remember hearing many years ago that a picture is worth a thousand words.
 Those words definitely contributed to and inspired me in the creation of MEXICO AND BEYOND: LAURA'S PHOTO JOURNEY.

 Please go to the following link VALPARAISO, CHILE for additional photographs.

 The magnificent Andes as seen from our bus window on our way home to

 SAN MARTIN DE LOS ANDES, ARGENTINA .
-Gracias, Valpo, for the fun visit and thanks to you for joining me!
+Gracias, Valpo, for the fun visit and thanks to my blog followers for joining me!
 Laura